laminas-api-tools/api-tools-rest/README.md

-REST: ZF2 Module for JSON REST Services
+REST: Laminas Module for JSON REST Services
 =======================================

 This module provides structure and code for quickly implementing RESTful APIs